Ky-Ng/Teochew-Linguistics/Vowels.md

 ____
 [^1]: Phonological Unit refers to an abstract mental unit representing the information a speaker needs to decode (understand from a speech signal) or encode (produce) a given sound.
 More specifically, the Phonological Unit is likely a set of `Dynamical Systems` governing the movement of `Vocal Tract Constrictors` where the target `Constriction Location` (traditionally `Place of Articulation`) and `Constriction Degree` (traditionally `Manner of Articulation`) are the `goals` of each `Dynamical System`
 [^2]: Due to the `synergy` and `interaction` of the `Dynamical Systems` controlling each `Constrictor`--in this case, `Tongue Body`--`/ɯ/` and `/a/` have greater `Pharyngeal Constriction`
+[^3]: Relating to `Source Filter Theory`, the `/e/` and `/ɛ/` vowels differ only in `Constriction Degree` at the `Palatal` `Constriction Location`.
+Since the `palatal` constriction occurs at an `antinode` or `maximum movement` point of air molecules in the Vocal Tract, the `antinode` is `mass controlled`.
+A constriction at the `mass controlled` area decreases the frequency, which means that the higher the vowel, the greater the `Constriction Degree` and the lower the `F1`.
+More simply `F1 and vowel height are inversely related`, lower vowels have higher `F1`s.
+[^4]: Allophonic Variation refers to the idea that the same `Phonologic Unit` may be produced with different but close `Constriction Degree`s and `Constriction Location`s.
+Speakers would not differentiate between words/phonemes when in allophonic distribution.